Bringing Market Forces to Group Decisions

 Governance token holders can submit various types of proposals.

-Proposals need to reach a support threshold before triggering an election.
+Proposals need to reach a support threshold to trigger an election.
+Tokens used for support are locked to prevent double-counting.

-When triggered, governance token holders can claim voting tokens 1:1 with their vested governance token balance.
+Once triggered, an election begins.
+Each governance token holder can claim voting tokens equal to their vested balance.

 When creating a new DAO, you can configure: